efeelize/eng/kaiyan/work/new_job/formal_introduce.md

 # 1.settled in/settle down
 > “settle down" is more like kind of just calm down, maybe get married or is, yeah,

-> "settle in" is you've gone into a new environment and you need to get used to it.
+> "settle in" is you've gone into a new environment and you need to get used to it.For example,"Hey Julie, I remember you got this new job.
+How are you settling in?"

 # 2.springboard /'sprɪŋbɔrd/ /stepping stone
 > So Julie talks about her old place of work and she said it was more of a springboard to something like this to this company.
 Yeah yeah so springboard is like I imagine the Olympic diver.Yeah, you're using that bored, so that you can jump higher.